4 fun indoor activities for kids

-These activities will suit creative kids as well as mums and dads, meaning the hours will fly by for everyone.
+These indoor activities for kids will suit creative children as well as mums and dads, meaning the hours will fly by for everyone.
 So roll up your sleeves, and enjoy!

 Raid the recycling and gather newspapers and magazines.
 Cut out pictures of people and animals, along with outdoor scenes like grass, water, fences and fields.

-Now start laying out the animals for your zoo'.
+Now start laying out the animals for your ‘zoo'.
 Get the kids to think about the kinds of habitats the animals would have - so put the hippos in pictures of water, lions in fields and so on.
-If you have old Fairy Liquid bottles, egg boxes or cereal boxes, use them to create trees, rocks and platforms to make the zoo more three dimensional.
+If you have old washing-up liquid bottles, egg boxes or cereal boxes, use them to create trees, rocks and platforms to make the zoo more three dimensional.

-Grab old socks and all the craft goodies you have - wool, pom-poms, googly eyes, pieces of felt, coloured cardboard, pipe cleaners.
-Now make some funny little characters: wool makes great hair, pipe cleaners are perfect whiskers, beads and buttons work well for eyes and so on.
+Grab old socks and all the craft goodies you have - wool, pom-poms, googly eyes, pieces of felt or coloured cardboard.
+Now make some funny little characters: pan scourers can makes great hair, wool makes perfect whiskers, beads and buttons work well for eyes and so on.

 Help kids think of different animals and characters they like: for example, long socks make great elephants, while an ugly-seeming brown sock can be transformed into a cute giraffe if they cover it in orange felt shapes.